When thousands of apps are added to the app stores daily, what are the chances of survival of your app?

 Simplify the process of registration, thus uncomplicating the life of your users.
 There is no need to add multiple verification steps.
 Use the most important ones so that the user doesn’t feel lost in the registration form and gets bored because of its lengthy process.

 A user will certainly get tired if they have to refresh an app over and over again.
 In the present scenario, nobody has any extra time to continuously spend on the crash or freeze of a mobile application.
 Slow loading time has become a concern for app developers, as it may add to the unpleasant experience.
+For this, we should know how to have a faster app load time.

 At least 80 percent of the users have faced this issue and after a second trial, they surrender and uninstall the app.
 Whereas, 10-40% of users were ok to try it again later.